 Originally trained as an architect at London’s renown Bartlett School, she worked in architectural offices in both London and New York, before beginning her publishing career at Tate Art Magazine, then edited by Tim Marlow (currently Artistic Director of the Royal Academy).
 This was followed by formative years at Blueprint Magazine under Deyan Sudjic (now the Director of the Design Museum), until she was headhunted in 1997 to join Ilse Crawford’s ELLE Decoration as her Features Director.

-In this self-employed period, she additionally regularly contributed features to The Observer Magazine; penned columns for Esquire (Sept 97 –April 99) and directed shoots for Nova Magazine (April 2000 – April 2001), alongside writing articles for numerous other publications around the world including Arena; Design Week; ELLE; The Evening Standard; The Face; Frank; Hoch Parterre (Zurich); iD; Interiors (New York); The International Design Magazine (New York); Numero (Paris); Scene; Sunday Times Style and Tate Magazine.
+In 1999 she founded the MO:STUDIO creative consultancy, shuttling between bases in Los Angeles and London, albeit maintaining a connection to ELLE Decoration as its Editor-at-Large and regularly contributing to Esquire, Nova and The Observer Magazine in addition to many other prestigious publications including Arena; Design Week; ELLE; The Evening Standard; The Face; Frank; Hoch Parterre (Zurich); iD; Interiors (New York); The International Design Magazine (New York); Numero (Paris); Scene; and Sunday Times Style.

 However, she consolidated her relationship with ELLE Decoration by accepting the role of Editor-in-Chief in 2004.
 During her 13-years at the helm (2004-2017), she led the title to award-winning creative heights, record revenues, and its highest ever circulation, as well as being repeatedly awarded the personal accolade of Editor of the Year.

 She launched ELLE Decoration Collections in 2007, an annual guide to the world’s best new designs.
 In 2012, she added ELLE Decoration Country to the portfolio, a bi-annual edit of beautiful rural homes, and three years after that, debuted the ELLE Decoration Style Consultancy, an interior design service aimed at commercial property developers.